COVID-19 Frequently Asked Questions

 Q: I have rheumatoid arthritis and take several medicines.
 Do I need to completely isolate myself?

 Group 1.
 People in the lowest risk group include those on hydroxychloroquine and sulfasalazine.
-These people are not considered to be at much higher risk than the general population so do not need to completely shield themselves from others, just to maintain self-distancing and follow hand washing advice.
+These people are not considered to be at much higher risk than the general population so do not need to completely shield themselves from others.

 Group 2.
-People in the next highest risk group include those whose arthritis is stable, have none of the associated conditions below and who are on a stable dose of one disease-modifying drug, for example methotrexate, with or without hydroxychloroquine or sulfasalazine and one biologic medication such as etanercept or adalimumab.
+People in the next highest risk group are considered to be clinically vulnerable and include those whose arthritis is stable, have none of the associated conditions below and who are on a stable dose of one disease-modifying drug, for example methotrexate, with or without hydroxychloroquine or sulfasalazine and one biologic medication such as etanercept or adalimumab.
 People in this group should maintain increased social distancing.

 – More that 20mg prednisolone daily for more than 4 weeks